thwerks/NodeJS-Home-Assistant-Framework/README.md

 * For creating your own automation function, see the example function in the "auto" function array code block
 * For using the Demand Delivery module, see the example configurations description
 * Suggestions and ideas are welcome but please refrain from semantical or techno-philosophic preferential ranting or otherwise self-perfectionist jabbing.
 Don't clutter my github with that nonsense.
 App programmers and machine  programmers have very different approaches to programming for very different reasons and will never agree with one another.
 If your an application programmer just keep your comments to yourself.
+* Install as a service using PM2 or the included SystemD installer, run   node ha.ja -i

 # Diagnostic/debugging web access: (use Firefox for pretty JSON formatting)